Love to shop? Love to eat? You’ll find some of the coolest boutiques and yummiest cafes in town along the Haarlemmerstraat and Haarlemmerdijk.

 Here are a few of our favorites places to grab a bite or take a sip:

 - We love Vinnies Deli!
 They open at 7:30am and serve up healthy and delicious coffee, breakfast and lunch.
 You can also get the food to go.

-- If you’re in the mood for a cappuccino, make your way to Two for Joy near Haarlemmerplein or Screaming Beans.
-They both also have yummy food.
+- If you’re in the mood for a cappuccino, make your way to Two for Joy near Haarlemmerplein.
+They also have yummy food.
 Try the cake!

 - Cafe Harlem is the perfect spot for a nice lunch, a few beers, or a casual dinner!
 This small cafe is always busy.
 The food is great and the service is friendly.

 - Stach locations can be found around the city.
 This deli concept sells tasty and creative prepared meals to eat there or take away.
 Sandwiches, soups, salads, pizza and pasta are some of the fresh choices.

 - If you love sweets, be sure to stop by French patisserie Petit Gâteau.
 Their pastries and macrons look divine, and they offer workshops as well.

 - Take a jaunt down a side street and head to Toki for the best coffee in this area of town.

 - When the weather calls for ice cream, you just have to answer.
 IJscuypje and Jordino serve up rich and creamy ice creams.
 Jordino also has lovely chocolates and other desserts.